Ernest Rutherford 1871 - 1937

 By 1919 Rutherford had become the Director of the Cavendish Laboratory.
 He made another visit to New Zealand in 1925, and toured the country giving talks on the structure of the atom.
 He also encouraged government investment in education and scientific research.

-In 1931 Rutherford was made a peer, becoming Ernest, Lord Rutherford.
+In 1931 Rutherford was made a peer, becoming Baron Rutherford of Nelson.
 He included in his coat of arms a kiwi and a Māori warrior.

 Rutherford’s call for New Zealand institute for scientific research resulted in the establishment of the Department of Scientific and Industrial Research in 1926.